EngineerHema/tkinter-basics/README.md

 # tkinter-basics
-Showing some of tkinter widgets in a temperature convertor\n **Example:**
+Showing some of tkinter widgets in a temperature convertor

+**Example:**

 `Radio buttons`
 `Entries`
 `Modifying the window`